 The scripting interface uses CSScript and we expose the API through some abstract interface classes as well as the direct WCF interfaces.
 You can extend Fast Video Cataloger with C# either by loading the scripts in the console windows or by creating actions that link to C# scripts.

 Video encryption uses Aes encryption and we hook the filesystem to be able to work on a stream level.

 WPF has a web browser component but that uses internet explorer.
 The browser window is a hosted Chromium web browser, CEF sharp.

-WPF has a video player component but that one has pretty bad performance and do not support all video formats.
+WPF has a video player component but that one has pretty bad performance and does not support all video formats.
 The video player in Fast video cataloger is custom for FVC and is written in C++ and uses a DirectShow filter graph to play videos.
-C# allow us pretty easy access to interface with c components.
-We build the graph manually to avoid common issue where a system has badly configured filter priorities (Select the player from preferences).
+C# allows us pretty easy access to interface with c components.
+We build the graph manually to avoid the common issues where a system has badly configured filter priorities (Select the player from preferences).
 We support a few different renderers that you can select from the preferences.

 The video indexer is custom for FVC and is written in C++.
 We use a custom DirectShow filter graph with a few custom DirectShow filters for the capture.
 The video indexer subsystem is something we have developed for over 10 years.
 It contains quite a lot of “special” code to handle errors and all sorts of broken files and codecs.

 The video database engine is SQLite and we have built a custom WCF interface.
-Locally the WCF server is run as a separate process and the game communicates through a memory pipe or tcp/ip.
+Locally the WCF server is run as a separate process and the main application communicates through a memory pipe or TCP/IP.

 When running the Fast video cataloger server the WCF component is hosted as a Windows service and communicates with the game over TCP.